Huang Di-yang: Early life and education

-Huang was born in 1986 in Taiwan.
+Huang was born in 1985 or 1986 in Taiwan.
 He grew up in Kaohsiung and developed a passion for comedy during his school years, learning jokes from television programs and sharing them with his female classmates.
 He joined the drama club in high school and also became interested in acting.
 He move to Taipei after graduation to attend Taipei National University of the Arts, where he studied alongside fellow actor Shih Ming-shuai, and graduated with a Bachelor of Arts in drama.